johnnovak/gridmonger/src/README.md

 - **`main/init.nim` mixes init and the per-frame window callbacks.** They share so much of the same dependency surface (splash window, theme load, render dispatch) that splitting them creates a cycle.
-- **Per-pane principle**: each file under `main/views/` owns *everything* about that pane — render proc, state mutators, sort/cache helpers, even keyboard handlers when they're pane-specific (e.g. `quickref.nim` owns `handleQuickRefKeyEvents`).
+- **Per-view principle**: each file under `main/views/` owns *everything* about that view — render proc, state mutators, sort/cache helpers, even keyboard handlers when they're view-specific (e.g. `quickref.nim` owns `handleQuickRefKeyEvents`).
-- **`panes/statusbar.nim`** is the textbook case for that principle.
+- **`views/statusbar.nim`** is the textbook case for that principle.
 The message setters (`setStatusMessage` etc.) and the renderer (`renderStatusBar`) both touch `AppContext.ui.status`; splitting them by file was artificial.
 Co-located.